Deskuma/riemann-hypothesis-ai/docs/how-to-prove-the-riemann-hypothesis-step-04.md

 In the Dirichlet series representation:

 - The nontrivial zeros arise when the real and imaginary components of the infinite sum **simultaneously vanish**.
-- This condition is equivalent to the cancellation of oscillatory terms:
+- This condition is equivalent to a synchronized cancellation of infinitely many oscillatory terms with incommensurate frequencies, an event that can only occur under very precise structural constraints — namely, at $\Re(s) = \frac{1}{2}$.

   $$
   \sum_{n=1}^{\infty} \frac{\cos(t\log n)}{\sqrt{n}} = 0, \quad \sum_{n=1}^{\infty} \frac{\sin(t\log n)}{\sqrt{n}} = 0